Germany and weapons of mass destruction

-Although Germany has the technical capability to produce weapons of mass destruction (WMD), since World War II it has generally refrained from producing those weapons.
+Although Germany has the technical capability to produce weapons of mass destruction (WMD), since World War II it has refrained from producing those weapons.
 However, Germany participates in the NATO nuclear weapons sharing arrangements and trains for delivering United States nuclear weapons.
 Officially, 20 US-nuclear weapons are stationed in Büchel, Germany.
 It could be more or fewer, but the exact number of the weapons is a state secret.

 Germany is among the powers which possess the ability to create nuclear weapons, but has agreed not to do so under the Treaty on the Non-Proliferation of Nuclear Weapons and Two Plus Four Treaty.
 Along with most other industrial nations, Germany produces components that can be used for creating deadly agents, chemical weapons, and other WMD.
 Alongside other companies from the United Kingdom, the Netherlands, India, the United States, Belgium, Spain, and Brazil, German companies provided Iraq with precursors of chemical agents used by Iraq to engage in chemical warfare during the Iran–Iraq War.